Skip to content Skip to footer navigation

 The remote monitoring interface allows the caregiver to customise the phone without any input from the owner.

-A couple of issues hold the Swissvoice C50s back from being one of the best senior phones we have tested.
+A couple of issues hold the Swissvoice C50s back.
 First, the lack of a clear reception signal on the user screen unless you carefully swipe down from the top of the display could be confusing to some users if the phone isn't working as expected.
 Also, the mix of push button-only and swipe actions can make navigation feel a bit inconsistent.

 We care about accuracy.
 See something that's not quite right in this article?
 Let us know or read more about fact-checking at CHOICE.